ava-cassiopeia/ynab-allocation-manager/PRIVACY.md

 We collect information about you directly from you and from third parties, and automatically through your use of our Site or Services.

-Information We Collect Directly From You.
-The information we collect from you depends on how you use our Services.
+**Information We Collect Directly From You.** The information we collect from you depends on how you use our Services.
 To create an account, you must authorize access to your YNAB account.
 Once authorized, we collect the following information from YNAB:

 -   **Pseudoanonymous identifiers.** These are strings of characters which uniquely identify you or your data in YNAB.
 They do not include financial data or directly identifiable data, like a name or address.

-    Pseudoanonymous identifiers are stored for the lifetime of your user account with us.
-User accounts and their associated data may be deleted for inactivity after 2 years.

     We collect pseudoanonymous identifiers for: